canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 }
 ```

-now in your terminal run
+Now in your terminal run
 ```
 node tut1.js
 ```